-Graduate committees are formed for each MFA student prior to the completion of the student's second semester.
-The committees are comprised of a minimum of three persons, including the graduate advisor, and at least one other CCS faculty.
-Other members may be appropriately credentialed external mentors from either industry or academia.
-The construct of each graduate committee requires the formal approval of the Director of Graduate Studies.
+Graduate Thesis Committee are formed for the MFA program prior to the completion of the student's second semester, second year.
+The committees are comprised of a minimum of three persons, including the faculty advisor, and at least one other CCS faculty and/or industry practitioner.
+Students will be presenting their thesis individually at a formal evaluation session at the end of their second year.
+Other members may be appropriately credentialed external advisors from either industry or academia.
+The construct of the graduate committee requires the formal approval of the Associate Dean of Graduate Studies.
 Committee members who are not employed by CCS full-time are asked to sign a letter of agreement committing to support their advisee for the duration of his/her program (traditionally two semesters).